Based on the way that e-commerce has grown, it’s safe to say that consumers love the convenience of being able to shop online.

 - Business cards

 The devotion Beardbrand put into sharing its story and positioning the brand for a very defined audience segment is what helped the company reach $120K in sales each month within the first year of launch.
 Here’s what you can learn from its efforts.

 Passion is important in business, and you should work to develop your brand story in a way that shows off the passion you have.
 One of the key takeaways from this case study is that when you’re passionate about what you do, it’s easy to position your brand and your products in such a way that customers will see the appeal.

 “With Beardbrand we developed the term “urban beardsman,” which describes a man with a beard who cares about their style, their grooming habits, and who has a plan and a vision with their personal life,” writes Bandholz.
 “Traditionally beardsmen were thought of as hippies, bikers, outdoorsmen, or homeless folks.
 We wanted to unite people who didn’t feel like they fit those labels.”

 Rather than target a wide audience, Beardbrand got very specific with who it was targeting – so much so that the company coined a specific term to define the audience segment.
 The identity it created wasn’t just for internal reference; it told the customer who they were.
-Beardbrand created an identify for customers to claim, making them part of the brand story.
+Beardbrand created an identity for customers to claim, making them part of the brand story.

 The more you define your audience, the easier it will be to connect with them on a very personal level.

 Price is Not a USP

 Bandholz focused on offering a premium experience to Beardbrand’s audience.
 There were no discounts to be had and no special promotions.
 This created a precedent in the mind of the consumer – rather than shopping by price and waiting for a sale, the focus is on the quality of the product.